OREGON CRIME VICTIMS LAW CENTER

 - Providing regular progress reports to the Executive Director and/or Senior Staff Attorney.

-Written and oral communication skills; organizational skills; grant reporting skills; facilitation skills; computer technology management skills; ability to interact with diverse populations; strong independent problem-solving skills; knowledge and understanding of the rights of crime victims as well victims’ services at the state and federal levels; an understanding of the dynamics of sexual assault, domestic violence, and stalking; litigation skills; and the ability to work productively and independently.
+Written and oral communication skills; organizational skills; grant reporting skills; facilitation skills; computer technology management skills; ability to interact with diverse populations; strong independent problem-solving skills; knowledge and understanding of the rights of crime victims as well victims’ services at the state and federal levels; an understanding of the dynamics of sexual assault, domestic violence, and stalking, and civil litigation skills.

 Salary and Benefits:

 Benefits include 100% medical, dental, vision insurance for employees plus 50% for dependents; disability insurance for employees, and optional participation in a SIMPLE IRA with an employer match of up to 3%.
-Vacation and sick leave accrue based on length of employment, starting with 1 day of vacation and .5 sick day per month.
+Vacation and sick leave accrue based on length of employment, starting with 1 day of vacation per month and 10 sick days per year.
 Legal malpractice insurance and Oregon State Bar fees are paid.